matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 243) Container Registry - Image Repository?
 Answer: You've created docker images for your microservices: Where do you store them?
 Container Registry - fully-managed container registry provided by GCP.
 (Alternative) Docker Hub.
-Ca be integrated to CI/CD tools to publish images to repository.
+Can be integrated to CI/CD tools to publish images to repository.
 You can secure your container images.
 Analyze for vulnerabilities and enforce deployment policies.
 Naming:
 'HostName / ProjectID / ImageTag - gcr.io'.

 244) GKE - Things to Remember?
 Answer: Replicate master nodes across multiple zones for high availability.
-Some CPU on the nodes is reserved by Control Place.
+Some CPU on the nodes is reserved by Control Plane.
 Creating Docker Image for your microservice (Dockerfile).
-Build Image: "docker build -y some / name : V1 .".
+Build Image: "docker build -y some/name : V1 .".
-Test it locally: "docker run -d -p 8080:8080 some / name : V1".
+Test it locally: "docker run -d -p 8080:8080 some/name : V1".
-Push it to Container Repository: "docker push some / name : V1".
+Push it to Container Repository: "docker push some/name : V1".
 Kubernetes supports stateful deployments like Kafka, Redis, ZooKeeper.
 StatefulSet: Set of Pods with unique, persistent identifiers and stable hostname.
 How do we run services on nodes for log collection or monitoring?
 DaemonSet: One Pod on every node!
 (For background services).
-Enables by default, Integrates with Cloud Monitoring and Cloud Logging.
+Enabled by default, Integrates with Cloud Monitoring and Cloud Logging.
 Cloud Logging System and Application Logs can be exported to BigQuery or Pub/Sub.

 245) You want to keep your costs low and optimize your GKE implementation?